callingsandesh/yelp/README.md

 ```
  docs/                                  # Folder containing documentation files.
-    Dashboard and Report.pdf
+    Dashboard and Report.pdf                #dashboard and repoting of the BUSINESS
-    Proposal YELP business data.doc         #can view only by downloading
+    Proposal YELP business data.doc         #Proposal of the project on .doc format
-    Proposal YELP business data.pdf         #can view on github
+    Proposal YELP business data.pdf         #Proposal of project on .pdf format
-    YELP-documentation.docx                 #can veiw only by downloading
+    YELP-documentation.docx                 #documentation of project on .docx format
-    YELP-documentation.pdf                  #can view on github
+    YELP-documentation.pdf                  #documentation of project on .pdf format
-    code_explanation.md
+    code_explanation.md                     #explanation of all the codes of the project
 schema/                                 # Folder containing sql query.
     *.sql
 src/